Confidence sets for phylogenetic trees: Examples

-The projected trees under the sample log map are depicted in Figure~\ref{hiv_figure}.
-We observe approximately equal variance (directional radii of the point cloud) in both branches, however the mean length of the branch separating the dentist and patients from the controls is large relative to its variability.
-The null that this edge is not present on the true tree is rejected with $p<10^{-13}$, and thus we conclude with high confidence that the dentist infected the two patients.
-The remaining branch indicates the relative similarity of the dentist's sequences to those of patient A and patient B (which patient was infected more recently, {\it viz.,} closer to the date of blood sample collection), and we reject the null hypothesis that there is a leaf more closely related to the dentist than patient A ($p=0.0009$).
-It is critical to note the simultaneous accounting for within and across patient similarity in this procedure, and thus it utilizes the information available to the fullest extent and removes the need to separately consider intra/interperson sequence analysis as was necessary in the original investigation \cite{ou92}.
+The projected trees under the sample MLM are depicted in Figure~\ref{hiv_figure}.
+The mean length of the branch separating the dentist and patients from the controls (Y-axis) is large relative to its variability.
+The null hypothesis that this edge is not present on the true tree is rejected with $p<10^{-10}$, and thus we conclude that the two patients contracted the virus from the dentist.
+The remaining branch indicates the relative similarity of the dentist's sequences to those of patient A and patient B (which patient was infected closer to the date of blood sample collection), and we reject the null hypothesis that there is a leaf more closely related to the dentist than patient A ($p=10^{-4}$).
+These conclusions are consistent with \cite{ou92}.
+It is critical to note the simultaneous accounting for within and across patient similarity in this procedure, and thus it utilizes the information available to the fullest extent and removes the need to separately consider intra/interperson sequence analysis as was necessary in the original investigation \citep{ou92}.